Turnip vs Rutabaga: How to Tell the Difference (Plus 2 Recipes)

 You can get away with not peeling a turnip if you grow your own, but supermarket rutabagas must be peeled because of their wax-coated skin.
 Rutabagas are waxed after harvesting to keep them from drying out.
 With a wax coating, they can be stored for weeks, like other root vegetables.

-Both are often cubed and boiled or oven-roasted until tender (add some butter, salt & pepper, and mash, or leave cubed).
-Some people actually enjoy eating turnips raw in salads or whole like an apple!
+Both are often cubed and boiled or oven-roasted until tender (add some butter, salt and pepper, and mash, or leave cubed).
+Some people actually enjoy eating turnips raw in salads or whole like an apple.
 And while most people are more familiar with turnips, many cooks prefer rutabagas for their milder flavor and the color they add to dishes.

 We’ve included two recipes for you to try, below.